 Memories were made and friendships forged at your soon-to-be former address.
 Getting closure by visiting your favorite spots or friends ties up loose ends and readies you for the new beginning that lies ahead.

-As hard as the process can be, we’re here to move you so you can continue your journey in a new home.
+As draining as the process can be, we’re here to move you so you can continue your journey in a new home.
 Be sure to check out our blog for great moving tips and advice.
 Want to learn more about booking with United Van Lines?
 We’re here to help.